Skip to yearly menu bar Skip to main content

 Croissant RAI tool

-We will provide an online tool where you can easily augment your existing Croissant file with the minimal RAI metadata.
-We will share this soon and update these guidelines accordingly.
+We will provide an online tool (coming soon) where you can easily augment your existing Croissant file with the minimal RAI metadata.

 Manually add the RAI fields

-Adapt the Croissant file by adding the fields specified in the table above (e.g., rai:dataLimitations).
-We will provide a document with clear examples on how to do this.
-Afterwards, use the Croissant validator to check whether it was done correctly.
+Adapt the Croissant file by adding the fields specified in the table and guidelines above.
+Afterwards, use the Croissant validator (see the next step) to check whether it was done correctly.

-This section provides specific guidance and documentation on how to make your dataset and its Croissant metadata file accessible via the preferred hosting platforms: Harvard Dataverse, Kaggle, Hugging Face, and OpenML.
+This section provides specific guidance and documentation on how to make your dataset and its Croissant metadata file accessible via the preferred hosting platforms (Harvard Dataverse, Kaggle, Hugging Face, and OpenML) and how to download your Croissant file.

 How to upload